shaerul/ELK-Stack-Project/Exploring-Kibana_A_Case_Study.md

 6. Finish your investigation with a short overview of your insights.

   - What do you think the user was doing?
-     - Downloading a css layout, specifically a "pretty" one.
+     - Downloading APM collector from www.elastic.co.
+The APM automatically gathers detailed metrics and errors from inside your applications and push to for ELK Stack Server.

   - Was the file they downloaded malicious?
 If not, what is the file used for?
-    - Likely it is not malicious, it is a stylesheet or layout for a webpage element.
-This is used for asthetics and theming.
+    - It doesn’t look malicious at all.
+User just intend to download a file.

   - Is there anything that seems suspicious about this activity?
-    - Not particularly without seeing the actual file itself.
-This would be considered a normal action when visiting a webpage.
+    - It is difficult to say without seeing the actual file.
+When visiting a website, this would be considered a normal action.

    - Is any of the traffic you inspected potentially outside of compliance guidlines?
-     - Unless there is a data download or bandwidth cap of some sort, this looks like it falls within normal user behavior.
+     - The behavior appears to be normal during file download, unless there is some sort of bandwidth or data limit or policy violation.

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.